elastic/kibana/x-pack/test/security_solution_cypress/cypress/README.md

 Per the way we set the environment during the execution process on CI, the above configuration is going to be valid when the test is executed on headless mode.

-For test developing or test debugging purposes, you need to modify the configuration but without the changes in `x-pack/test/security_solution_cypress/serverless_config.ts`
+For test developing or test debugging purposes, you need to modify the configuration but without committing and pushing the changes in `x-pack/test/security_solution_cypress/serverless_config.ts`.

 ## Development Best Practices